freenandes/prez/list/docs_design.md

 ---

-We crafted journeys and woven them together, so we could guide people by-their-hand, through key touchpoints, into discovering what they needed.
+We crafted journeys and woven them together so we could guide people by their hand, through key touchpoints, into discovering what they needed.

 <!--
 _class: